Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/docs-site/src/markdown-pages/what-is-eop.md

 <h3 id="technical-working-group">Technical Working Group</h3>

-The intention is to establish a technical group.This will be the forum to share and collaborate on the technical solution across contributing councils and potential future contributors.
+The intention is to establish a technical group.
+This would be the forum to share and collaborate on the technical solution across contributing councils and potential future contributors.

 We imagine the activities of this group to be:

 - Discussion and feedback on major architectural concerns and decisions
-- Helping establish development practices for technical collaboration on EOP across councils
+- Helping to establish development practices for technical collaboration on EOP across councils
 - Feeding back on current technical priorities of the EOP Delivery Team
 - Bringing a cross-council perspective to technical development by sharing